-On June 30, 2011, the State budget for fiscal year 2011-12 (the "2011-12 Budget") was signed into law by the Governor.
-The 2011-12 Budget sought to close a \$26.6 billion budget gap by reducing expenditures by \$15 billion, targeting revenue increases of nearly \$1 billion and additional solutions of \$2.9 billion.
-The 2011-12 Budget assumed revenues of \$94.8 billion, expenditures of \$91.5 billion and a budget deficit of \$2 billion for fiscal year 2010-11.
-The 2011-12 Budget projected total revenues of \$88.5 billion and authorized total expenditures of \$85.9 billion for fiscal year 2011-12, thereby projecting that the State would end fiscal year 2011-12 with a \$543 million surplus.
+On June 30, 2011, the State budget for fiscal year 2011-12 (the "2011-12 Budget") was signed into law by the Governor, closing a \$26.6 billion budget gap by reducing expenditures by \$15 billion, targeting revenue increases of nearly \$1 billion and additional solutions of \$2.9 billion.
+The 2011-12 Budget assumes revenues of \$94.8 billion, expenditures of \$91.5 billion and a budget deficit of \$2 billion for fiscal year 2010-11.
+The 2011-12 Budget projects total revenues of \$88.5 billion and authorizes total expenditures of \$85.9 billion for fiscal year 2011-12, thereby projecting that the State will end fiscal year 2011-12 with a \$543 million surplus.

-Unable to obtain legislative consent, the administration indicated that it would seek voter approval of a ballot measure to extend certain sales and other taxes in the November 2012 election, to protect public safety realignment and supplement the State's revenues.
-The 2011-12 Budget also included a series of "trigger" reductions to be implemented in the event the State's revenues were less than forecasted.
-The first series of reductions, totaling approximately \$600 million ("Tier 1"), would be implemented if, by January 2012, State revenues fell short of projections by more than \$1 billion.
-If by January 2012 revenues fell short by more than \$2 billion, a second series of reductions in education spending, totaling approximately \$1.9 billion ("Tier 2"), would be implemented, including \$1.8 billion related to K-12 revenue limit funding and the home-to-school transportation program.
+The administration states that it plans to seek voter approval of a ballot measure, by November of 2012, which would protect public safety realignment and supplement the State's revenues.
+The 2011-12 Budget also includes a series of "trigger" reductions that are authorized to be implemented in the event the State's revenues are less than forecasted.
+The first series of reductions, totaling approximately \$600 million, would be implemented if, by January 2012, State revenues fall short of projections by more than \$1 billion.
+If by January 2012 revenues are projected to fall short by more than \$2 billion, a second series of reductions in education spending, totaling approximately \$1.9 billion, would be implemented of which \$1.8 billion relate to K-12 revenue limit funding and the home-to-school transportation program.

-As part of the second series of "trigger" reductions, the 2011-12 Budget authorized a reduction of \$1.5 billion to school district revenue limit funding, and a corresponding seven day reduction to the State-mandated school year.
-Upon implementation of this reduction, school districts were permitted to collectively bargain for a shorter school year or accommodate the revenue limit reduction through other means.
-The 2011-12 Budget also made other significant, one-time modifications to State budgeting requirements under AB 1200.
+As part of the second series of "trigger" reductions, the 2011-12 Budget authorizes a reduction of \$1.5 billion to school district revenue limit funding, and a corresponding reduction to the State-mandated length of the school year by seven days.
+In the event this reduction is implemented, school districts would be permitted to collectively bargain for a shorter school year or accommodate the revenue limit reduction through other means.
+The 2011-12 Budget also makes other significant, one-time modification to State budgeting requirements under AB 1200.
 See "GENERAL SCHOOL DISTRICT FINANCIAL INFORMATION-School District Budgets."

-The 2011-12 Budget decreased total Proposition 98 funding to \$48.7 billion.
-This decrease is reflective of all budgetary actions taken with respect to the State's share of Proposition 98 funding, including increases in baseline revenues, redirection of certain sales tax revenues related to the realignment of public safety programs, and the rebenching of the Proposition 98 minimum funding guarantee (discussed below).
+Total Proposition 98 funding is decreased in fiscal year 2011-12 to \$48.7 billion, including \$32.8 billion from the State general fund, which reflects a decrease from the prior year of \$1.1 billion.
+This decrease is a net figure reflective of all budgetary actions taken with respect to the State's share of Proposition 98 funding, including increases in baseline revenues, redirection of certain sales tax revenues related to the realignment of public safety programs, and the rebenching of the Proposition 98 minimum funding guarantee (discussed below).